A Nightmare on Elm Street 2: Freddy's Revenge: Plot

-Five years after Freddy Krueger's apparent defeat, the Walshes have moved into Nancy Thompson's former home.
-Their teenage son, Jesse, has a nightmare about being stalked by Krueger driving a school bus.
-He wakes up and attributes the dream to the unusual heat in the room.
-Jesse goes to school with his friend Lisa, whom he is interested in romantically, but is too shy to flirt with her.
-After getting into a fight with a boy named Grady during gym class, Coach Schneider has them stay after class and they become friends.
-Lisa comes to visit Jesse after school and they discover Nancy Thompson's diary detailing her nightmares, which are strikingly similar to Jesse's.
-Small fires happen around the house, which culminates in the spontaneous combustion of their pet birds.
-Jesse's father accuses him of sabotage.
+Five years after Freddy Krueger's apparent defeat, the Walsh family has moved into Nancy Thompson's former home.
+Their teenage son, Jesse, has a nightmare about Krueger.
+Jesse and his friend Lisa Webber discover Nancy Thompson's diary in his room, detailing her nightmares, which are strikingly similar to his.
+Small fires occur around the house, culminating in the spontaneous combustion of the Walshes' pet birds.

-The following night, Jesse has a nightmare where he encounters Freddy, who tells him to kill for him.
-The dreams grow more intense and Jesse unsuccessfully attempts different measures to keep himself awake.
+Jesse has another nightmare where Freddy tells him to kill for him.
+The dreams grow more intense, and he unsuccessfully attempts different measures to keep himself awake.
 He eventually begins wandering the streets at night.
-One night, he is caught by Schneider ordering a drink in a gay bar and is made to run laps at school as punishment.
-After sending Jesse to the showers, Schneider is attacked by an unseen force that drags him to the showers.
-Jesse vanishes into the steam and Freddy emerges, killing Schneider by slashing his back.
-Afterwards, Jesse is horrified to see the glove on his hand.
-He is escorted home by police after being found wandering the streets naked, and his parents begin to suspect that Jesse may be on drugs or mentally disturbed.
-Lisa takes Jesse to an abandoned factory where Freddy Krueger worked, but they find nothing there.
+One night, he is caught by his gym teacher, Coach Schneider, in a gay bar and is made to run laps at school as punishment.
+In the gym showers, Freddy emerges and kills Schneider.
+Afterward, Jesse is horrified to see the glove on his hand.
+He is escorted home by the police after being found wandering the streets naked.
+Lisa takes Jesse to the abandoned factory where Freddy Krueger worked, but they find nothing there.